Marco Andretti: 2013

 Andretti started the 2013 season with a third-place finish at St. Petersburg.
-This was followed by 2 seventh-place finishes at Barber and Long Beach, matching his top-ten tally from the 2012 season.
+This was followed by two seventh place finishes at Barber and Long Beach, matching his top-ten tally from the 2012 season.
 In the fourth race of the season at São Paulo, Andretti finished third and was able to move to second in the championship thirteen points behind Takuma Sato.
 He also led his first seven laps of the season.
-At the Indy 500, Andretti qualified 3rd and was consistently in the top 5 throughout the race.
-He led 31 laps and finished 4th after two late yellow flags that prevented him from moving forward in the field.
+At the Indy 500, Andretti qualified third and was consistently in the top-five throughout the race.
+He led 31 laps and finished fourth after two late yellow flags that prevented him from moving forward in the field.
 After the race, Andretti said he was "frustrated" with the finish because he had not been below fourth all race.
-However, after the 500 he took the points lead by 11 points over Takuma Sato.
+However, after the 500 he took the points lead by eleven points over Sato.

-He continued his season with the first doubleheader at Detroit, finishing 20th in the first race – his lowest finish of the season – and 6th in the second race, marking improvement between the two.
-At Texas, he performed relatively well, staying within the top 10 for most of the race, and later finishing 5th.
-He claimed his third pole position at Milwaukee, but despite his success in qualifying, his engine blew after the first pit stop, leaving him with a 20th-place finish, before he finished ninth at Iowa.
-At Pocono, where his grandfather and father had once raced, he was at the top of his game, setting the track record for the fastest lap, and gaining a 4th career pole.
-Despite leading early in the race, he faded to a 10th-place finish in the end.
-At the Toronto doubleheader, he qualified and finished in the top 10, staying consistently well during the race.
+He continued his season with the first doubleheader at Detroit, finishing twentieth in the first race – his lowest finish of the season – and 6th in the second race, marking improvement between the two.
+At Texas, he performed relatively well, staying within the top-ten for most of the race, and later finishing fifth.
+He claimed his third pole position at Milwaukee, but despite his success in qualifying, his engine blew after the first pit stop, leaving him with a twentieth place finish, before he finished ninth at Iowa.
+At Pocono, where his grandfather and father had once raced, he was at the top of his game, setting the track record for the fastest lap, and gaining a fourth career pole.
+Despite leading early in the race, he faded to a tenth place finish in the end.
+At the Toronto doubleheader, he qualified and finished in the top-ten, staying consistently well during the race.
 He finished fourth in race one, and finished ninth in the other race at Toronto, without any other events altering his finish.
-At Mid-Ohio, he finished 9th, without having many eventful occurrences throughout the race.
+At Mid-Ohio, he finished ninth, without having many eventful occurrences throughout the race.
 He finished the season fifth in points.

-2014–2017
+2014 to 2017

-In 2015, Andretti drove in the Buenos Aires ePrix for Andretti Autosport, he finished 12th.
+In 2015, Andretti drove in the Buenos Aires ePrix for Andretti Autosport, he finished twelfth.

 2018

 On December 7, 2017, Andretti Autosport announced plans for Andretti to swap car numbers with teammate Alexander Rossi for the 2018 season.
-Rossi will move to the No. 27 team while Andretti takes over Rossi's No. 98.
+Rossi would move to the No. 27 team while Andretti took over Rossi's No. 98.

 2020

-Following disappointing 2018 and 2019 seasons in which he failed to secure any podium finishes, Andretti qualified for the pole position at the 2020 Indianapolis 500, posting an average speed of 231.068MPH—the first time an Andretti had sat on the pole for the Indy 500 since his grandfather Mario in 1987.
-The high point in his season proved short-lived, however, as he quickly faded after the race's start and ended up finishing 13th.
-Andretti would finish no higher than 10th during the pandemic-shortened 2020 season.
+Following disappointing 2018 and 2019 seasons in which he failed to secure any podium finishes, Andretti qualified for the pole position at the 2020 Indianapolis 500, posting an average speed of 231.068 MPH—the first time an Andretti had sat on the pole for the Indy 500 since his grandfather Mario in 1987.
+The high point in his season proved short-lived, however, as he quickly faded after the race's start and ended up finishing thirteenth.
+Andretti would finish no higher than tenth during the pandemic-shortened 2020 season.